bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [ConditionIconHoverZoom](https://github.com/Sparkasaurusmex/ConditionIconHoverZoom) - Makes condition icons more legible by increasing their size.
 Also enlarges and makes them opaque on hover. - Review 2020 Sep 06 - I thought I wanted this when I first saw it, but I don't really need it.
 - [Escape Window](https://foundryvtt.com/packages/escape-window/) - Suggested by azath0ught on the FoundryVTT Subreddit - Review 2020 Sep 06 - Not neccisary.
 I can double click on the title bar of a sheet / pop-up to minimize it.
 - [The Furnace](https://foundryvtt.com/packages/furnace/) - Many features to improve the Quality of Life of the DM/Players. - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Lot's of rich features, but nothing not already being provided elsewhere.
+  - Advanced Macros: Off
+  - Advanced Drawing Tools: Off
+  - Improve the Playlists UI: Off
+- [PopOut!](https://github.com/kakaroto/fvtt-module-popout) - Lets you pop out actor sheets and journal entries into their own windows. - Retired 2020 Sep 06 - Nothing wrong with this but it wasn't actually needed in the end.
+- [Vance's Sidebar Resizer](https://github.com/VanceCole/vance-sidebar-resizer) - Allows the sidebar to be resized. - Retired 2020 Sep 06 - Nothing wrong with this, just ended up never needing it.

 ## Free Map-Pack Resources
 Not tested, shared for ease of reference.